Philanthropy & Service

 DC Strings Workshop, Inc.

-Since its founding, DC Strings Workshop has paid over $2,000,000 to local artists, musicians, and educators.
+Since its founding, DC Strings Workshop has paid over $3,000,000 to local artists, musicians, instrument and lesson scholarships for deserving youth and educators.

 • Amid Fundraising Challenges, Black Classical Musicians Festival Poised To Be Sacramento’s Next Signature Event